-COMPREHENSIVE INCOME (LOSS)
+COMPREHENSIVE INCOME

-Comprehensive income (loss), as defined, includes all changes in equity (net assets) during a period from non-owner sources.
-The difference between net income (loss) and comprehensive income (loss) is due to unrealized gains or losses on investments classified as available-for-sale.
-Comprehensive income (loss) is reflected in the consolidated statements of stockholders' equity.
+Comprehensive income, as defined, includes all changes in equity (net assets) during a period from non-owner sources.
+The difference between net income and comprehensive income is due to unrealized gains or losses on investments classified as available-for-sale.
+Comprehensive income is reflected in the consolidated statements of stockholders' equity.